larkost/larkost/docs/tech/Python_Universal_Decorators.md

 but that is a topic for another day.
 This article is documentation of one way through this that tries to avoid almost all the potholes.

+Edit 4/4/2019: I just stumbled across
+[another article](https://pybit.es/decorator-optional-argument.html) that references the "Python cookbook 3rd edition" as having another solution similar to mine (search for "Allow for optional arguments" on that page).

 Ways of using decorators
 ------------------------